DhirajBhakta/reflections/Docker_and_Kubernetes/kubernetes.md

 # to remove the taint (hyphen at the end)
 kubectl taint node node01 spray=mortein:NoSchedule-
 ```

+`key=value:taint-effect` Where taint-effect = NoSchedule | PreferNoSchedule | NoExecute

+NoSchedule: pods will NOT be scheduled on the node.
+PreferNoScheduled: at best, pods will NOT be scheduled on the node, but not guaranteed.
+NoExecute: Will kick out the existing pods

 #### How to add toleration to a Pod?
 ```yaml